 - I make myself available to the media and appear frequently in interviews, podcasts, and videos; this is important to me not only because it helps communicate science to the general public but also because it boosts scientific impact.

-- My writing about wildlife ecology and conservation also appears in other online outlets, like Slate, Motherboard, and Earth Touch.
+- My writing about wildlife ecology and conservation also appears in other online outlets, like Slate, Motherboard, Earth Touch, and LiveScience.

 I am always looking to form new collaborations to communicate science in novel ways.
 For example, check out this post on Buzz Hoot Roar communicating the ecosystem services provided by snakes, artwork by Brooke Hatfield.